Steps To DIY Solar

 5. Purchase Your Equipment & Materials

-It’s time to purchase your solar specific equipment and ancillary electrical components.
+It’s time to purchase your solar specific equipment and ancillary electrical components (things like electrical wire).
 Work with your support system to determine what is included in your kit and what will need to be purchased locally.

 While you wait for your solar equipment to arrive: